Introduction To Distilling

 Bubbler Cap

 In a plate and column still, a bubbler cap goes over the open section between two chambers.
-It condenses the distillate and drops it on the plate for redistillation.
+It condenses the distillate and drops it on the plate to be redistilled by the heat from the vapor beneath it.

 Charge

-The act of adding wash to the still chamber.
+The act of adding wash or beer to the still boiler.

 Copper Sulfate

-A blue mineral that can form from hard waters and copper.
+A blue salt mineral that can form from hard waters and copper.

 Condenser

-A device to take a vapor and turn it to a liquid.
+A device that turns vapor into a liquid.

 Foreshots